KennyHatesOreos/CatiousClippersRBX/README.md

-This is a roblox script for the game Catious Clippers https://www.roblox.com/games/94461632941378/Cautious-Clippers
+This is a roblox script for the game Cautious Clippers https://www.roblox.com/games/94461632941378/Cautious-Clippers

 Script Features